senderle/topic-modeling-tool/README.md

 If you hadn't already guessed, most testing for this tool happens on a Mac.
 There are bound to be errors happening on other platforms that have slipped through the cracks.
-We need you to report them!
+We need you to report them so we can keep improving the tool! **When posting a bug report, please include vast amounts of detail**.
+Copy and paste everything from the tool's console output if you can, tell us your operating system and version, and let us know the other tools you're using to view the output.
+It also helps if you verify that the bug still exists in the most recent build of the tool (i.e. the one contained in the `.jar`, `.dmg`, or `.zip` files in the root directory).

-For example, we know that there are some problems with Windows support for unicode text; if you see problems, please post *detailed* information under the [main issue](https://github.com/senderle/topic-modeling-tool/issues/48) so that we can start isolating and fixing these bugs.
+We know that there are substantial problems with Windows support for unicode text; if you see problems, please post *detailed* information under the [main issue](https://github.com/senderle/topic-modeling-tool/issues/48) so that we can start isolating and fixing these bugs.

 We love getting new issues because it means the tool is improving!
-**When posting a bug report, please include vast amounts of detail**.
-Copy and paste everything from the tool's console output if you can, tell us your operating system and version, and let us know the other tools you're using to view the output.
-It also helps if you verify that the bug still exists in the most recent build of the tool (i.e. the one contained in the `.jar` or `.dmg` files in the root directory).
+But again, **when posting a bug report, please include vast amounts of detail**.

 ## Building the Development Version: